michelin/API-360/README.md

 - [x] A digital workplace set up, if you want to do it remotely; a whiteboard if you want to do it on-site.
 Digital templates are provided in this repository.

 ## The workshop
-This workshop takes place in three main phases: the introduction, the freco build and the conclusion.
+This workshop takes place in three main phases: the introduction, the "360" and the conclusion.

 ### 1. Introduction

 #### 1.1.
 Explain the workshop
-The Introduction's aim is for the attendees to understand how does the API Fresco plays out.
+The Introduction's aim is for the attendees to understand how does API 360° plays out.
 Explain:
 - [x] how will the game play out,
 - [x] how the participants will interact, what they will have to do.

-You will find these insights in the [section 2 - "Fresco build"](https://github.com/michelin/API-Fresco#2-fresco-build).
+You will find these insights in the [section 2 - "360"](https://github.com/michelin/API-Fresco#2-360).

 #### 1.2.
 Show them an example
 For this example, you, as a facilitator, will do what the participants will have to do in the next phases.

 The "API" concept is the perfect one to begin with.
 Say to the attendees that this concept is assigned to you.
-You then explain the concept of APIs to the others and place it at the center of the fresco.
+You then explain the concept of APIs to the others and place it at the center of the board.
 Eventually, you explain that you don't draw links with other concepts as this is the first one, but for the next concept they will have to do so.

 #### 1.3.
 Let them try the digital workplace (*Only for remote workshops*)
 If the workshop is done remotely, the aim of this introduction phase is also for the participants to appropriate how to use the digital workplace.

 - [x] Send them the link of the digital workplace
-- [x] Explain them how to move on the fresco, and let them try
+- [x] Explain them how to move on the board, and let them try
-- [X] Explain them how to move an object on the fresco, and let them try
+- [X] Explain them how to move an object on the board, and let them try

-This step could seem optional but the experience shows that it is very valuable and really time-saving for the rest of the workshop.
+This step could seem optional but our experience shows that it is very valuable and really time-saving for the rest of the workshop.

-### 2. Fresco build
+### 2. 360
-The API Fresco build plays out in different waves.
+The 360 phase plays out in different waves.

 Each wave is the opportunity to discover 8 concepts and understand them.
 There is one concept by card.
-Each wave also complement the fresco by making the links between these concepts and the one already here on the fresco.
+Each wave also complement the board by making the links between these concepts and the one already here on the board.

 **Wave conduct**
 1. *Reveal the concepts*